Yellowstone Ranch, the real from the TV show, is not just a TV set. You can stay at it!

 The original 2,500-acre ranch property, “The Shelton Ranch,” was homesteaded by early settlers around 1880.

-The land was occupied by the Salish tribe of Native Americans.
+The Salish tribe of Native Americans occupied the land.
 Lewis and Clark entered the northern Bitterroot Valley in September 1805 following a trail used by Native American tribes during their expedition.
 They occupied the lands of the ranch in September 1805.

 - Lewis and Clark Expedition (1804–06) was a U.S. military expedition.